Stellar- and AGN-Driven Outflows in JWST Galaxies at z=3-9: More Frequent, Wider Opening Angles, and Mostly Bounded: Results and Discussions

 Two important aspects of outflows that remain unclear are the geometry and the duty-cycle.
-Interestingly, these two factors simultaneously determine the incidence rate of outflow presented as broad emission lines: where $f_\mathrm{outflow}$ is the fraction of outflowing phase during the current star formation (hereafter outflow rate) and $\Omega$ is the solid angle of the outflow cone.
-The half-opening angle $\theta$ determines the ratio of outflow that becomes visible as broad component in line-of-sight direction.
-In Figure \ref{fig:outflow_rate}, we show how the two parameters degenerate with each other ruling out small opening angle and $f_\mathrm{outflow}$.
+Interestingly, these two factors simultaneously determine the incidence rate of outflow presented as broad emission lines: where $f_\mathrm{outflow}$ is the fraction of outflowing phase during the current star formation (hereafter outflow rate). $\Omega$ and $\theta$ are the solid angle and half-opening angle of the outflow cone, respectively.
+We consider the outflow cone enclosing the directions where the outflowing gas is visible as broad component in line-of-sight direction, which is somewhat different from the common definition using outflowing medium \cite[e.g.,][]{Obied+16}.
+In Figure \ref{fig:outflow_rate}, we show how outflow rate and opening angle degenerate with each other.
+The observed incidence rate rules out small opening angle and $f_\mathrm{outflow}$.
 We obtain a detection rate of $\sim30\%=20/65$ using the NIRSpec high resolution data, suggestive of a wide half-opening angle of $\gtrsim45$ deg and a frequent duty-cycle of $f_\mathrm{outflow}\gtrsim 30\%$.
-This is consistent with the distribution of outflow galaxies in Figure \ref{fig:SFR_Mstar} that broadly agrees with the distribution of parent sample and the $z\sim6$ star forming main sequence, suggestive of the ubiquity of outflows. \cite{Stuber+21} report a detection rate of $\sim25\%$ for outflows in nearby main-sequence galaxies selected with relatively low inclination ($i<75^\circ$).
+This is consistent with the distribution of outflow galaxies in Figure \ref{fig:SFR_Mstar} that broadly agrees with the distribution of parent sample and the $z\sim6$ MS, suggestive of the ubiquity of outflows. \cite{Stuber+21} report a detection rate of $\sim25\%$ for outflows in nearby main-sequence galaxies selected with relatively low inclination ($i<75^\circ$).
 After correcting for the inclination selection, the fraction of line-of-sight outflow is $\sim20\%=25\%/(1 - \cos75^\circ)$ in nearby main-sequence galaxies which is smaller than the one we obtain, suggestive of higher frequency or wider opening angle for high-$z$ outflows.
 Assuming a constant opening angle of $45^\circ$ \citep[e.g.,][]{Venturi+18} for both nearby and high-$z$ galaxies, the outflow rate is $\sim60\%$ for nearby galaxies but as high as 100\% for high-$z$ galaxies as shown in Figure \ref{fig:outflow_rate}.
 We note our constraints based on the detection rate of $\sim30\%$ are lower limits given by the sensitivity and resolution of NIRSpec data.
-Outflows in the early universe are likely to be more spherical and frequent, which is to be tested with future observations.
+We also recognize that secondary emission line components can also be caused by physical processes other than outflows such as galaxy-galaxy interaction \citep[e.g.,][]{Maschmann+19}, expanding ionized bubbles, or gas inflows \citep[e.g.,][]{Lena+15}.
+Although the majority of our galaxies have compact and isolated morphologies, different sources of turbulent motions cannot be ruled out with the current dataset.
+Based on the assumption that broad emission lines are mostly contributed by outflows, we summarize that outflows in the early universe are likely to be more spherical and frequent, which is to be tested with future observations.